felixchenfy/ros_pub_and_sub_rgbd_and_cloud/README.md

 ![](doc/rviz_demo.png)

 # Introduction
-This package has two nodes:
+This package has three nodes:
 1. `pub_rgbd_and_cloud.py`: For publishing rgbd images and their corresponding point clouds to ROS topics as set by [config/rgbd_pub_config.yaml](config/rgbd_pub_config.yaml).
 2. `sub_rgbd_and_cloud.py`: Example code of subscribing these data.